| | | |

 • Dutch oven

-🔪How To Make Chicken Noodle Casserole
+How To Make Chicken Noodle Casserole

-To make it, bring 4 quarts of water to boil in a Dutch oven.
+1. Bring 4 quarts of water to boil in a Dutch oven.
 Add egg noodles and 1 tablespoon salt and cook, stirring often, until just al dente, about 3 minutes.

 Drain noodles and rinse with cold water until cool, about 3 minutes.
 Drain noodles and rinse with cold water until cool, about 2 minutes.
 Drain again and set aside.
 (Yes, that’s right – you will drain and rinse three times.)

-Melt 1 tablespoon butter in the now-empty pot over medium-high heat.
+1. Melt 1 tablespoon butter in the now-empty pot over medium-high heat.
 Add bell pepper and onion and cook, stirring occasionally, until softened, about 5 minutes.
 Transfer to a bowl set aside.

 Add chicken breasts and cook the chicken until it is no longer pink, 8 to 10 minutes.